1929 Auckland Rugby League season: Season news and summary

+Club teams by grade participation

 Auckland Rugby League management

 The annual report for the completed 1928 season revealed that £3272 was taken in gate receipts from club matches alone at Carlaw Park.
 The total from all matches was £4573 with £517 paid to injured players.
 A further £609 1s 3d was spent on maintenance and improvement at Carlaw Park.
 Clubs were also granted £326 18s 5d and charitable causes received £142 10s 4d.
 League assets including Carlaw Park were reported as £10,569 16s 4d, with a consolidated fund of £9810 11s 9d.

 It was stated prior to the season that Auckland Rugby League would be concentrating much more on the club game and that no representative games would be played during it.
 This was in response to the 1928 season where a large representative program had been played along with the hosting of the touring England team.
 The Senior B competition was weakened considerably after the Kingsland team amalgamated with Grafton Athletic and moved up into the A Grade.
 The Senior B league was also ‘lowered in status’ with several of the stronger players moving into A grade sides.

 On 23 April The New Zealand Herald published a lengthy summary of rugby league in Auckland from its beginnings in 1909 to the present day (1929).

 The Otahuhu Trotting Club wrote to the Auckland Rugby League advising them that the league could make use of two playing grounds on its property on Tennessee Avenue in Mangere East.

 New clubs and mergers

 On 2 April a new club was formed in Papatoetoe after a meeting was held in their town hall.
-It was decided to field three junior teams.
+It was decided to field three junior teams though ultimately they only fielded one team in the 6B Grade.
 This was not the Papatoetoe Panthers club which was formed at a much later date.

 At a meeting of the Grafton Athletic and Kingsland Rovers League Football Clubs it was decided to amalgamate and become known as Kingsland Athletic.
 The meeting was attended by 80 members.
 They decided that their colours would be a maroon jersey with a blue and gold shield.
 They requested to be placed in the Senior A Grade.
 A lengthy discussion was held at a management committee meeting before they agreed to accept the team in the A Grade.
 This made the number of teams in the grade 8.
 Their senior team was coached by former New Zealand captain Bert Avery who had been a playing member of Maritime/Grafton Athletic.